pkauppin/pykko/README.md

 Pykko is an experimental finite-state morphological parser for Finnish.
 Personal recreational project.

+Check out the nifty PyPykko Python library (with extra goodies) by @thfr.

 ## Requirements
 - Python3 (v.
 3.7 to 3.12)
 - C++ compiler